borizak/isiexercise/README.md

 # isiexercise
 (19.08.22)

-This is a Read-only REST-api service for the (mock) ISI Ship DataBase.
+- This is a Read-only REST-api service for the (mock) ISI Ship DataBase.
-It exposes 2 types of query:
+- It exposes 2 types of query:
-Ships from a Country of origin, and Ships within a radius of a coordinate.
+      Ships from a Country of origin,
+      Ships within a radius of a coordinate.

 ## API Reference